 Leer esta página en: Español

 Coal ash heaps.
 Toxic groundwater plumes.
 Waste pits and burning flares.
-San Antonio’s air, land, and waters are marred by permitted pollution—typically self-reported, under-regulated, and (suprise, surprise) under-counted.
+San Antonio’s air, land, and waters are marred by permitted pollution—typically self-reported, under-regulated, and (surprise, surprise) under-counted.
 There are also a number of abandoned contaminated sites, some partially remediated, some still seeping.
 As Deceleration‘s Top Climate Polluters page ranks our largest greenhouse gas emitters, contributing to the destabilizing of our global climate, here with San Antonio’s Top Polluters we seek to document the facilities fouling our land and water.
 Towering above San Antonio’s considerable toxic heap is the continuing legacy of the Kelly Air Force Base contamination and the coal incinerator known as the JK Spruce Coal Plant.

 [Related: San Antonio’s Top 15 Climate Polluters]